The AIRI plug-and-play algorithm for image reconstruction in radio-interferometry: variations and robustness: Experimental results on simulated data

-In general, uAIRI tends to provide better logSNR metrics than cAIRI, while the opposite holds for SNR.
-Furthermore, reconstructions produced with cAIRI\textsubscript{OAID} and cAIRI\textsubscript{MRID} exhibit less variation in SNR compared to those generated with uAIRI\textsubscript{OAID} and uAIRI\textsubscript{MRID}.
+In general, AIRI tends to provide better logSNR metrics than cAIRI, while the opposite holds for SNR, and reconstructions produced with cAIRI exhibit less variation in SNR compared to those generated with AIRI for the selected measurement.
 Interestingly, the SNR of both the mean images is slightly higher than the mean SNR, indicating that the mean image offers enhanced fidelity.
 Yet, computing this image necessitates multiple denoiser realizations and algorithm runs.

+Furthermore, we notice in Fig.~\ref{fig:3c353_uncertainty} that while algorithms relying on OAID-based denoisers tend to provide reconstructions with higher SNR, those relying on MRID-based denoisers tend to provide higher logSNR.
+Visually, we observe a similar trend as in the previous sections where MRID-based algorithms tend to yield less precise point sources, but these differences are mild.

-As the overall variation in reconstruction quality remains small, these results suggest that our AIRI PnP algorithms are resilient to modest variations inherent to the training process.
+As the overall variation in reconstruction quality remains small, these results suggest that our AIRI PnP algorithms are resilient to variations inherent to the training process.